 Since operations commenced in 2006, more than 19,000 Victorians undergoing cancer and other surgery have donated blood and surplus tissue to the Biobank.
 Applications have been received from 135 cancer research groups located within Australia and overseas and more than 28,000 biospecimens prepared from donated blood and tissues have been supplied with de-identified medical information.

-The Victorian Cancer Biobank is now one of the largest multi-centre collection facilities of its kind in the world, collecting tissue and blood from donors at 27 public and private hospitals in metropolitan Melbourne.
+The VCB is now one of the largest multi-centre collection facilities of its kind in the world, collecting tissue and blood from donors at 27 public and private hospitals in metropolitan Melbourne.
 In addition, we support training of molecular pathologists to improve skills and knowledge in the use of targeted therapies in cancer management.

 How to order specimens